 - Will and Trust: Update your will, trust, and any other property or asset documents to exclude your spouse where necessary but keep in mind any changes that may conflict with your prenuptial agreement.

 - Name an executor: Even if your ex-spouse is no longer on your will, you may also want to name an executor for your estate so that there is someone overseeing asset division and will executions.
 This person can make sure that your ex-spouse does not interfere with the decisions unfolding after your passing as well as protect your children from being manipulated or taken advantage of.

 - Child guardianship: Although you are not revising your documents because you are planning for death, it is still important to name an outside guardian for your child, one who is not necessarily connected to your ex.
 If you believe your ex should not care for your children, explain why in this document.

 Discuss Your Estate Plan with a Professional

 Because of the nature of estate planning documents, you may need to do one revision during your divorce and an additional revision once your divorce is final.
-To make sure that everything is done correctly, contact our team and schedule a free consultation with our estate planning attorney at Leger Law Group, LLP.
-We can review your current documents, explain your options, and hep you make sure that your assets are protected.
+To make sure that everything is done correctly, contact our team and schedule a free consultation for most matters with our estate planning attorney at Leger Law Group, LLP.
+We can review your current documents, explain your options, and help you make sure that your assets are protected.